 3. Smart waitlist

-When your full service turns 5 customers away, don't let them leave with nothing.
+When your full service turns customers away, don't let them leave with nothing.
 Put them on a waitlist.
-The moment a cancellation or no-show happens, your app auto-contacts #1: "A table for 4 just opened at 8:30pm — interested?"
+The moment a cancellation or no-show happens, your app auto-contacts the first in line: "A table for 4 just opened at 8:30pm — interested?"

-Display your no-show policy on your website, booking confirmation, and SMS reminder: "In case of unannounced absence less than 4h before the service, a fee of €20/person will be charged on the card provided at booking."
+Display your no-show policy on your website, booking confirmation and SMS reminder: "In case of unannounced absence less than 4h before service, a fee of €20/person will be charged on the card provided at booking."

-The psychological effect matters as much as the financial one.
-Customers seeing a clear policy honour more.
+The psychological effect matters: customers seeing a clear policy honour more.

 What NOT to do

 - Overbooking: hotel chain practice, dangerous in restaurants.
-If everyone shows up, you turn 4 customers away at the door = catastrophic Google reviews.
+If everyone shows up, you turn customers away at the door = negative Google reviews.

 - Always penalising: a customer cancelling 3h before for a stomach bug — don't bill them.
-Policy must be applied with judgment (your staff knows).
+Policy must be applied with judgment.

 Anti no-show at BipOrder